theiszm/MagisAir/README.md

 # Magis Air

-Magis Air operates international flights supported by an information system that manages flight schedules and monitors on-time performance.
-The system ensures accurate recording of departures and arrivals based on predefined schedules.
+Magis Air operates international flights supported by an information system that manages flight schedules and passenger bookings.
+The system maintains a database of scheduled and actual departure and arrival times.

 Load SQL sample data:
 ```ps